webplatform/docs-wpd/Community/Meetings/General/2014/0131_raw_mtg_notes/index.md

 9:51 … there had been some discussions about how to represent it 9:51 ptressel [~chatzilla@174-31-227-126.tukw.qwest.net] entered the room. julee
-9:51 … all we want is to import MDN & caniuse for now 9:51 … eventually, data will come from Testthewebforward 9:51 … Right now we have the code from Pat to build the HTML tables 9:52 … We're about to start this taskforce
+9:51 … all we want is to import MDN &amp; caniuse for now 9:51 … eventually, data will come from Testthewebforward 9:51 … Right now we have the code from Pat to build the HTML tables 9:52 … We're about to start this taskforce
 9:52 … to use TestTWF
-9:52 … Need to not cut off data that we have from MDN & caniuse 9:53 … ^ historical data
+9:52 … Need to not cut off data that we have from MDN &amp; caniuse 9:53 … ^ historical data
 9:53 … Testtwf will be additive
 9:53 … browser sniffing as well